Red Baron likes to read books about German history written by foreigners. The

 The Hanse

-suffered when the trading routes changed from the Baltic Sea to the Atlantic
+suffered as trade routes shifted from the Baltic Sea to the Atlantic

 Ocean.
 Nowadays, Lübeck is no longer autonomous.
 On the other